 Telling a personal story in song, one cannot freely interchange visuals.
 It’s ideal to plan sound and visuals in parallel.

 Naturally I chose the plants growing in the areas mentioned or at least in the type of habitat.
 Finding and photographing them took a season or two.
 When I screened the series at an AV Convention in Velddrif (West – Coast ) there was “not a dry seat in the house”, as the saying goes.
-VELDDRIF — at a later Photo-congress, that’s where I started another AV, or so I had hoped.
+VELDDRIF — I remember at a later Photo-congress, where I started another AV, or so I had hoped.
 It did not work out with the pictures I made.
-The show will incorporate some video and it will be very involved in the making.
-More, once my material is a bit more substantial. ——Thomas Feb.
+Re-planning the show with video clips ( about wine-tasting ) will be quite involved in the making.
+More on that, once I have made some progress. —- Thomas Feb.
 2017